The Dynamics of Globular Clusters and Elliptical Galaxies: Cross-sectional density

 \subsection{Ratio of mean galactic separation to mean galactic radius}

-At the era of separation, $T_g$, proto-galaxies had expanded to a radius $r_0$. $T_g$ corresponds approximately to the epoch of decoupling, and its value will probably approximate to this epoch ($\approx 3.77\times10^5$~yrs) with an upper limit at the age of the oldest red-shift galaxy thus far discovered (UDFy-38135539) of $6\times 10^8$~years at $Z=8.55$ \citep{2010Natur.467..940L}, or the age of M15 at 13.2~Gyr.
-BP \citep{McNamara_2004}.
-At that time, galactic expansion as a consequence of the expansion of the Universe stopped and galactic separation began and it may be asserted that the proto-galaxy had a mean stellar motion of zero relative to the centre of the proto-galaxy.
-The present day separation distance between galaxies is influenced by both the continual expansion of space between them after individual galaxies separated leading to the familiar Hubble's Law of red-shift with distance, and by mutual gravitational attraction between neighbouring galaxies with the infalling galactic clusters leading to galactic interactions or ultimately to complex galactic mergers.
+At the era of separation, $T_g$, proto-galaxies had expanded to a radius $r_0$. $T_g$ corresponds approximately to the epoch of decoupling and its value will approximate to this epoch ($\approx 3.77\times10^5$~yrs) with an upper limit at the age of the oldest red-shift galaxies thus far discovered, such as GLASS-z12 that is redshifted to $z=12.4^{+0.1}_{-0.3}$ and had already built up $\sim10^9 M\odot$ in stars $\lesssim 300-400$ Myr after the Big Bang \citep{2022ApJ...940L..14N}, or the age of M92 at 13~Gyr \cite{2023arXiv230104659W}.
+At $T_g$, local expansion of proto-galactic clounds as a consequence of the expansion of the Universe stopped and galactic separation began, and it may be asserted that the proto-galaxy then had a mean stellar motion of zero relative to the centre of the proto-galaxy.
+The present day separation distance between galaxies is influenced by the continual expansion of space between them after individual galaxies separated, leading to the familiar Hubble's Law of red-shift with distance, and by mutual gravitational attraction between neighbouring galaxies with the infalling galactic clusters leading to galactic interactions or ultimately to complex galactic mergers.

-Taking the present age of the universe $\approx 13.8$~Gyr. \citep{2018arXiv180706209P}, let the mean separation of galaxies at $T_g$ be $2r_0$, the present mean separation between galactic centres be $d_g$, and taking an upper limit to the epoch of galaxy formation ($T_g$) as $\approx 6\times 10^8$~yrs, then $d_g \approx 45.7 r_0$ through Hubble separation.
-Substituting $r_f\approx 1.14 r_0$ (from equation~\ref{eq:epsilon}) suggests a present ratio of mean galaxy separation distance to mean galactic diameter of $45.7/(1.14\times2)\approx\times 20$.
+Taking the present age of the universe $T_0\sim13.8$~Gyr \cite{2018arXiv180706209P} and the mean radius of the proto-galaxies as $r_0$, then the mean separation of the proto-galaxies at $T_g$ was $2r_0$.
+Let the mean separation between galactic centres be $d_g$ at the present day, and taking an upper limit to the epoch of galaxy formation ($T_g$) as $\sim6\times 10^8$~yrs, then $d_g=2r_0 T_0/T_g\sim 46 r_0$ through Hubble separation.
+Substituting $r_f\sim1.14 r_0$ (from equation~\ref{eq:epsilon}) suggests a present ratio of mean galaxy separation distance to mean galactic radius of $d_g/r_f=46/(2\times1.14)\sim20$.